larryhastings/big/README.md

 It's *so strange.*  How can that be right?

-It's the same as `str.split`.
+In short, it's similar to the `str.split` situation.
-[`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse)
+When called with `keep=AS_PAIRS`, [`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse)
-*must* split the string into two pieces *every* time it finds the separator in the original string.
-So it *must* emit the empty non-separator string.
+guarantees that the final tuple will contain an empty separator string.
-And since that zero-length string isn't (cannot!) be followed by a separator, when using `keep=AS_PAIRS` the final separator string is *also* empty.
+If the string you're splitting ends with a separator, it *must* emit the empty non-separator string, followed by the empty separator string.

 Think of it this way: with the tuple of empty strings there, you can easily convert one `keep` format into any another.
 (Provided that you know